 Your Honda's transmission has four forward speeds, and is electronically controlled for smoother shifting.
 It also has a "lock-up" torque converter for better fuel economy.
 You may feel what seems like another shift when the converter locks.

 Shift Lever Positions

 This display is on the instrument panel between the speedometer and tachometer.
 It shows you the position of the shift lever.
-The "D4" indicator comes on for a few seconds when you turn the ignition switch ON (II).
-If it flashes while driving (in any shift position), it indicates a possible problem in the transmission.
+It also indicates a possible problem in the transmission if the "D4" indicator light flashes.